 The literal meaning of the Hebrew word mitzvah is commandment, but the generally accepted sense is that of a good deed.
 The emphasis is on deeds—not on positive thoughts or wishes, but on conscious acts of empathy and kindness.
-To help you learn more about what it means to do a mitzvah, we've posted some book suggestions, activitiy ideas, discussion questions, and videos below.
-Click one of the titles to get started!
+To help you learn more about what it means to do a mitzvah, we've posted some book suggestions, activity ideas, discussion questions, and videos below.
+Click one of the tiles to get started!

 As you go through the alphabet, don’t forget the ABCs of mitzvot.
 Performing good deeds is something even the littlest among us can do.

 There’s nothing Mitzi loves more than to perform a mitzvah — even if she is just a puppy!
 When she visits the local nursing home, she helps the residents celebrate Rosh Hashanah, and does a bunch of mitzvot along the way.

 Grover knows how to do a mitzvah (a good deed) — he helps clean up the playground.
 But no one knows more about trash than Moishe Oofnik.
 Will he help out too?

 Everybody knows that spiders don’t perform mitzvot — spiders spin webs.
 But Sammy sees that Josh isn’t feeling well, and could use a visitor.
 Luckily, Josh’s friend Moti is ready to lend a hand.